NURSING IN AUSTRALIA |

 See: www.occupationalenglishtest.org

-Migration can be costly and time consuming; the use of a registered agent will ensure that the process meets legislative requirements at the time of application.
-Your agent will walk you through the process from start to finish.
+Migration can be costly and time consuming; a Registered Migration Agent will ensure that the process meets legislative requirements at the time of application and can walk you through the process from start to finish.

 YOU need 4 things: